reframe-hpc/reframe/docs/manpage.rst

    Every time this option is specified, the verbosity level will be increased by one.
    There are the following message levels in ReFrame listed in increasing verbosity order:
    ``critical``, ``error``, ``warning``, ``info``, ``verbose`` and ``debug``.
-   The base verbosity level of the output is defined by the :js:attr:`level` `stream logging handler <config_reference.html#common-logging-handler-properties>`__ configuration parameter.
+   The base verbosity level of the output is defined by the :attr:`~config.logging.handlers.level` stream logging handler configuration parameter.

-   This option can also be set using the :envvar:`RFM_VERBOSE` environment variable or the :js:attr:`verbose` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_VERBOSE` environment variable or the :attr:`~config.general.verbose` general configuration parameter.

 .. _test_naming_scheme: